Lee Kwang-soo: Life and career

 In 2016, Lee starred in tvN's Entourage, a South Korean remake of the American series.
 He was then cast in the KBS sitcom The Sound of Your Heart, based on the webtoon of the same name.
 The web drama was a success in both South Korea and China, gaining 100 million on Sohu TV and ranked No. 1 among Korean dramas on the site.

 In September 2017, it was confirmed that Lee would be a fixed cast member in Netflix's variety show Busted!.

 In 2018, Lee starred in Noh Hee-kyung's slice-of-life Live playing a police officer who tries to uphold values in everyday life and maintain justice.
 The drama was a success and Lee received rave reviews for his performance.
 He then played a Mensa genius in crime comedy The Accidental Detective 2: In Action, a sequel to the 2015 film.

 In 2019, Lee starred in human comedy Inseparable Bros and gambling film Tazza: One Eyed Jack.
-He won his first Baeksang Arts Awards award for Best Supporting Actor for his outstanding portrayal of Park Dong-goo who suffers from severe intellectual disabilities in Inseparable Bros, with critics citing "it was like seeing Dustin Hoffman in Rain Man".
-The same year, he was cast in disaster comedy film Sinkhole alongside Cha Seung-won and Kim Sung-kyun.
+He won his first Baeksang Arts Awards award for Best Supporting Actor and was nominated for Best Supporting Actor at the Blue Dragon Film Awards for his outstanding portrayal of Park Dong-goo who suffers from severe intellectual disabilities in Inseparable Bros, with critics citing "it was like seeing Dustin Hoffman in Rain Man".

 On February 15, 2020, Lee was involved in a car accident which put all of his activities on pause until his recovery from ankle injury.
 Later in June, it was confirmed that he would be starring in The Pirates: The Last Royal Treasure, a sequel to the 2014 film.
 The film was released in January 2022.

 In 2021, Lee returned to the Season 3 of Netflix variety show Busted!.
 Later in April 2021, Lee confirmed the film A Year-End Medley, which was released in the same year.
-On April 27, 2021, Lee's agency announced that he will be stepping down from Running Man to focus on treatment and recovery from the accident.
+On April 27, 2021, Lee's agency announced that he will be stepping down from Running Man to focus on treatment and recovery from the accident (2020).
 His last recording took place on May 24, 2021.

-In 2022, Lee will star in the tvN drama The Killer's Shopping List, marking his return to the small screen after four years.
+In 2022, Lee starred in the tvN drama The Killer's Shopping List, marking his return to the small screen after four years.
+His work also includes films Sinkhole and A Year-End Medley.
+He received his second nomination for Best Supporting Actor at the Blue Dragon Film Awards for his work in Sinkhole.

+In November 2024, Lee Kwang-soo's agency King Kong by Starship confirmed his appearance in Disney+ series The Manipulated as Baek Do-kyung.

 Personal life

+Relationship

 On December 31, 2018, it was reported that Lee had been dating actress Lee Sun-bin, with King Kong by Starship stating that the couple had been dating "for 5 months" prior to the announcement of their relationship.